 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach The Company respects all of its employees and strives to protect them from all forms of harassment or any other inhumane treatments.
 Fostering a work environment that is inclusive and open to all affects the efficiency of the Company in delivering quality services.
 Through the Company's policies on promoting a work environment that is safe and healthy for everyone, it ensures that the fair employment practices are implemented.
 It does not tolerate any form of harassment or bullying that may result to mental and emotional degradation.
 What are the Risk/s Identified?
-Management Approach Strictly implementing and ensuring that the work place Not Applicable upholds the value of respect and professionalism, the Company has not identified any risk.
-Management Approach
+Management Approach Strictly implementing and ensuring that the work place upholds the value of respect and professionalism, the Company has not identified any risk.
+Not Applicable What are the Opportunity/ies Identified?
+Management Approach Having a company caring for its employee's well- being may bring about the abolition of illegal labor Through the Company's policy on promoting a work environment that is safe and healthy for